Landscape with a resting shepherd, sheep and cow, Tschaggeny 1849

 Charles Philogene Tschaggeny studied under the renowned painter Eugene Verboeckhoven, then in 1836 moved to Antwerp, where he worked with Nicaise de Keyzer and Henri Leys.

 Tschaggeny mainly painted horses, studying their anatomy in detail.
-He was considered one of the best horse painters of his time.
+He was regarded as one of the best horse painters of his time.
 Active as a Romantic Animalier painter and engraver in the Netherlands, where he won a gold medal at the Brussels Salon in 1845 and in 1846 at the Antwerp Salon, as well as in England, where he moved in 1848-1849.

 In 1865, Tschaggeny became a member of the Royal Academy.